 Psychonomic Society Leading Edge Workshops advance knowledge and understanding by bringing together senior scientists and early career investigators to examine the most innovative cognitive science.
 The main applicant must be a Member, Fellow or Emeritus member of the Society.
-Annual funding available, up to $50,000 USD.
+Annual funding available.

 The general strategic goals for this initiative are to:

 Advance scientific knowledge and understanding of major, broad and contemporary topics within the remit of the Psychonomic Society and its journals

 Bring special symposia to PS members at a meeting of the Society and generate special sections/issues of PS journals based on the outcome of each workshop

 Facilitate involvement of early career researchers in PS activities

 Facilitate greater involvement in PS activities of PS members who are based outside of North America

 Facilitate interaction between PS members and scientists with cognate interests who are not members of the Society